1set/starlet/lib/http/README.md

 #### `body() string`

-output response body as a string
+output response body as a string.

 #### `json() object`

-attempt to parse response body as json, returning a JSON-decoded result.
+attempt to parse response body as json, returning a JSON-decoded result, or None if the response body is not valid JSON.